 When the shift lever is in the forward position and the engine is running, the watercraft will move forward.
-The watercraft will move forward even if the throttle lever is in the fully closed (idle) position and the engine is at idling speed.
+The watercraft will move forward at trolling speed even if the throttle lever is in the fully closed (idle) position.
 (See page 32 for information on operating the shift lever.)